Oneflow-Inc/oneflow-documentation/en/docs/parallelism/01_introduction.md

 ![Model Paralelism](./imgs/matmul_model_paralelism.png)

 The benefit of model parallelism is that it eliminates the gradient AllReduce between multiple devices.
 However, since each device requires complete input data, the input is broadcasted among multiple devices with some communication cost.
-For example, the $out~(4\times8)$ shown above needs to be broadcast to both devices if it is the input of the next layer.
+For example, the $out~(4\times8)$ shown above needs to be broadcasted to both devices if it is the input of the next layer.

 Language models, such as BERT, often use model parallelism.

 ### Pipelining Parallelism

 When the neural network is too large to be stored on a single device, in addition to the above parallel strategies, we can also choose pipelining parallel strategy.
-Pipelining paralelism divides the network into stages and places it to different computing devices, each of which completes the training in a "relay" manner.
+Pipelining parallelism divides the network into stages and allocates them to different computing devices, and each of computing device completes the training in a "relay" manner.

 The figure below shows how to run with pipelining parallelism with a logical four-layer network (`T1` to `T4`).